Client Social Media Discovery for Plaintiff Attorneys

 Why Do This

-Social media investigation is the new surveillance being used by insurance companies – you can no longer ignore your client’s social media activities
+Social media investigation is the new surveillance being used by insurers and defense counsel – you can no longer ignore your client’s social media activities

 The Landscape has Changed and You Need to Adapt

-✔ Notice issues that may decrease the value of your file.
+✔ Notice issues early that may decrease the value of your file.

 ✔ Pre-date-of-loss reports help you increase your settlement value.